bhontz/icebreaker/AWSENDPOINT.md

 value of 1 with a random value between 0 and the count we obtained by visiting the "count" endpoint.

-Good luck with your implementation!
+Good luck with your own implementation!